 I don't recommend it.
 That meat has been cooked for hours and will be very dry.
 It's best to discard it.
 There shouldn't be a lot of it anyway.

 Yes!
-Simply stir in half a cup of heavy cream to the strained broth, then add it to the saucepan with the sauteed vegetables and gently heat the soup for a few minutes, taking care not to bring it to a boil.
+Simply stir half a cup of heavy cream into the strained broth, then add it to the saucepan with the sauteed vegetables and gently heat the soup for a few minutes, taking care not to bring it to a boil.

 Serving Suggestions